yjjang/mongkie/docs/tutorial.rst

 Tutorial
 ********

-This section provides a step-by-step tutorial for the :doc:`./case_study`.
+A step-by-step tutorial for the :doc:`./case_study` is available at `our tutorial site <http://mongkie.readthedocs.org/en/latest/tutorial.html>`_ online.

 .. note::